ExpressionEngine/ExpressionEngine-User-Guide/source/cp/settings/urls.rst

 This is the filename of your site's "index" page.
 By default, this will be index.php, which is located in the base folder.
 You will only need to alter this setting if you have changed the filename.
+If you remove index.php from your urls, then you'll want this field to be empty.

 .. _general-config-url-root-label: